JamesTownend/PRISMA-tools/README.md

 See `PRISMA_visualisation.ipynb`

 The hyperspectral cube captured by PRISMA is difficult to explore with static visualisation tools.
-Use this notebook explore the cube and spectrograms with some handy hvplots.
+Use this notebook explore the cube and spectrograms with some interactive hvplots.